 Actions that are calendar items can be used to produce a calendar.
 A calendar can include only calendar type entries or it can also include action items, showing them as well as calendar items on a calendar.
 There are various forms of calendars.

 Over time a body of data will be formed.
 It will be possible to analyze this body of data; for example, by person, on the average how late were actions completed?
 By person, what percentage of actions were delegated?
 And other relevant analysis.
 For example, by organization (within an enterprise) what was the average completion delay for an action? …and other relevant items to report and analyze.

+Data Sharing

+ActionPeach can share data with Google Calendar by loading data from Google Calendar into ActionPeach actions.
+In addition, ActionPeach can load actions into Google Calendar.
+When ActionPeach is transferring data to Google Calendar, first the set of actions to be exported is specified and then it is transferred.

+Standard Project

+ActionPeach offers its users a unique capability.
+This is particularly useful for someone or an organization that does a certain activity repetitively.
+For example, they might have a standard set of tasks that are part of every project plan.
+Such an organization can create a set of tasks that has its own name.
+Any enterprise member can create a set of tasks just like the prototype set, with the same names, once that person supplies a project name for it.

+A consultant can use this capability to set up a standard set of tasks to be handled for each new engagement, so be sure that all the startup issues are covered.
+Or an organization with a standard approach to project management could use it to set up a new project with all of the required tasks.